Position

 How to earn more as a Broker?

-A broker can increase their earnings by focusing on several key areas.
+A broker can increase earnings by focusing on several key areas.
 Building a strong network of clients and partners helps secure more deals.
 This network can include other brokers, real estate agents, and financial advisors.
-A larger and more diverse network often leads to more opportunities.
+A larger network often leads to more referrals and opportunities.

 How's the job market for a Broker in the US?